genicam/harvesters/README.rst

 * Either of Python 3.4, 3.5, 3.6, or 3.7 (Only 64bit versions are supported as of October 2018.)

+In addition, please note that we don't supported Cygwin on Windows.
+This restriction is coming from a fact that the GenICam reference implementation has not supported it.

 In addition, you will need the following items to let Harvester make something meaningful:

 * GenTL Producers